 We’d had to get a taxi there, all our other mates had gotten in, and we were feeling bitter.
 More so after we’d gotten caught sneaking round the side and trying to climb over a wall.
 Reluctantly defeated, and drunk, not that the two were connected, we lumbered back up the road bitterly telling everybody walking our way that Rosi’s was closed due to a dysentery scare.
 “Faeces in the ice cubes, apparently.
 Shocking.”
 Petty?
 Very.
 But satisfying.

 We flagged down a taxi but it was too early to go home.
-“Berghain bitte” was the only destination anyone could think of.
-After I’d first semi-jokingly suggested it to our group a few months before, the idea of attempting to get in and what we’d discover behind the doors somehow managed to weave itself into most discussions.
+“Berghain bitte” was the only German anyone could remember.
+After I’d casually suggested it to our group a few months before, the idea of attempting to get in and what we’d discover behind the doors somehow managed to weave itself into most discussions.
 So it was on our minds somewhat.